React Data Grid Lite

 Triggered when the mouse hovers over a row.
 Ideal for showing tooltips, highlights, or preview actions.

-• e: Mouse event
+• e (React.SyntheticEvent) : Mouse event

 • row: Row under the cursor